avalcarcel9/rtapas/README.md

 ## Function Documentation

-The TAPAS package contains a number of functions to generate data required for training, train the model, and predict subject-specific thresholds based on the trained model.
+The TAPAS package contains a number of functions to generate data required for training, train the TAPAS model, and predict subject-specific thresholds based on the trained TAPAS model.
 The functions, defaults, and usage are provided below.

 ### `tapas_data`